d1axowy-eulerion/ChatterPlus/README.md

 /sudo - Forces someone else (first argument) to say or execute a command (second+ argument), to execute a command you need to add a '/' - Permission: cplus.sudo

 /sudoall - Forces the whole server to say or execute a command (first+ argument), to execute a command you need to add a '/' - Permission: cplus.sudoall

-# Known Incompatibilites

-DiscordSRV - logging channels on Discord may not show messages correctly if chat formatting is on